0x00whitecode/hng_lone_cone/README.md

-# HNG Lone Cone – Cryptocurrency Wallet Mobile App
+# HNG LoneCoin – Cryptocurrency Wallet Mobile App

 A modern, secure, and user-friendly cryptocurrency wallet application built with React Native and Expo.
 HNG Lone Cone provides real-time market data, portfolio tracking, and seamless crypto transactions all in one place.